EtiTheSpirit/Java-SpiralSpy-XML-Converter-XML-reader-class-/README.md

 Fourth, CHECK THE MODEL TYPE!
 (It'll be at the top of the window that pops up) If the model is...
 ...Articulated: You're good to go!
-...Anything else: Won't work.
+...Anything else: Chances of functionality are VERY slim.
 Sorry!

 Go to File > Export to XML...
 Save that to your desktop.